 - Aqueductal stenosis, a type of blockage.
 The passageway between two of the ventricles in the brain is narrow or blocked, and fluid can’t circulate.
 The path may be cut off because of an infection, a tumor, or a hemorrhage.

 - Neural tube defects.
 Among these is spina bifida, in which a baby is born with part of the spinal cord exposed.
-Part of the brain will push down into the opening, blocking the flow of CSF out of the skull.
+In some cases, the flow of CSF out of the skull may be blocked.

 - Dandy-Walker syndrome, a condition in which parts of the brain don’t develop as they should.
 Among other issues, one ventricle of the brain becomes enlarged because the pathways out are very narrow or closed.